Our top pick for

 TTM: trailing 12 months

-There are currently 3.1 million Belden shares held short by investors – that's known as Belden's "short interest".
-This figure is 0.5% down from 3.1 million last month.
+There are currently 1.5 million Belden shares held short by investors – that's known as Belden's "short interest".
+This figure is 57% up from 968,276 last month.

 There are a few different ways that this level of interest in shorting Belden shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Belden.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Belden.

 Find out more about how you can short Belden stock.